jgillick/LendingClubAutoInvestor/README.rst

 Lending Club Auto Investing Tool
 ================================

-A simple python tool used to watch your LendingClub account and automatically invest and reinvest cash as it becomes available based on a series of personalized investment options and settings.
+A program that watches your LendingClub account and automatically invests cash as it becomes available based on your personalized investment preferences.

 Disclaimer